MatteoKoch/DivDraw/README.md

 </script>
 ```

-//You can now add different Object to your canvas:
+###You can now add different Object to your canvas:

 ```html
 <script>